hanachi-ap/ergotonic_f24/stl/mech_type_b/readme.md

-# Parts to convert Ergotronic F24 to variable wing - Type B
+# Parts to convert Ergotronic F24 to variable-sweep wing - Type B

 Wing can be folded